Living-Systems/timber-computer/README.md

 ```

 ## License
-Unless otherwise described, the code in this repository is licensed under GNU GPLv3.
+Unless otherwise described, the code in this repository is licensed under [GNU AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html).
 Please note that some modules, extensions, fonts or code herein might be licensed otherwise.
 If you have any questions, don't hesitate to get in touch via [email](mailto:mail@timber.computer).